July 1, 2026

 Employers sponsoring overseas talent should consider the following steps:

-• Review upcoming Subclass 482 and Subclass 494 nominations to determine whether applications can be lodged before 1 July 2026 under the current salary thresholds
+• Review upcoming Subclass 482 and Subclass 494 nominations and assess whether any applications can still be lodged under the previous thresholds

-• Update salary budgets and employment packages for roles expected to be sponsored after the new thresholds take effect
+• Update salary budgets and employment packages for roles expected to be sponsored under the new thresholds

 • Assess employees transitioning to permanent residence through the Subclass 186 visa